axelmierczuk/sportyfin/README.md

 Additionally, Sportyfin generates metadata on the livestreams for the best viewing experience.

-_Currently, Sportyfin supports NBA livestreams, but we plan to support other leagues such as the NFL and NHL._
+_Currently, Sportyfin supports NBA, NHL and NFL livestreams, but we plan to support other leagues in the future.

 ## Installation